wilddeer/blog/_drafts/lets-fix-steam.md

 <p class="demo" style="text-align: center;"><a href="/steam/" style="font-size: 2.5em;">Demo</a></p>

-And now on the things that I considered bad and how I tried to fix them:
+And now on the problems of current Steam's website and how I tried to fix them:

 <hgroup>
     <h4 class="problem">Problem</h4>